Internship Training Manual

 G. Social Media

-Interns’ engagement with social media platforms (Facebook, Twitter, LinkedIn, etc.) must be based on thoughtful professional judgment.
-By virtue of their role as professional staff, interns represent IU CAPS and SACS even when they are not on site.
-Thus, their engagement on social media must necessarily take into account the potential for dual/multiple relationships with users of social media, including but not limited to former, current, and potential clients, prospective employers, and colleagues, both within and outside CAPS.
-Interns are encouraged to maintain the strictest privacy settings so as to deter multiple relationships.
-Interns are also encouraged to use their professional judgment when posting on social media especially when it comes to issues that may be a reflection of their personal values and beliefs, or issues that may be controversial and/or highly charged.
-Issues regarding interns’ use of or posting on any social media platform may be discussed among the TC including the DoT resulting in possible consequences for interns.
+Interns’ engagement with social media platforms (Facebook, Instagram, Snapchat, X, LinkedIn, etc.) must be based on thoughtful professional judgment.
+By virtue of their role as professional staff, interns represent IU CAPS and SACS within the IU and Bloomington communities.
+Thus, they must consider how their engagement in social media could create the potential for dual/multiple relationships on social media.
+This could include, but isn’t limited to, former, current, and potential clients; prospective employers; and colleagues, both within and outside CAPS.
+Interns are encouraged to maintain the strictest privacy settings to try and prevent those multiple relationships.
+Should a current/past client reach out to an intern over social media, the intern should bring it to the attention of their supervisor and/or the Associate Director of Training to identify ethically justifiable next steps.

 H. Intern Termination

-Termination of an intern from the training program can be recommended by the Director of Training in extreme circumstances.
+Termination of an intern from the training program can be recommended by the Associate Director of Training in extreme circumstances.
 Examples include acts of aggression against a staff member or client, or serious ethical misconduct.
 Termination can also be recommended by an Advisory Review Panel (see Progressive Discipline and Due Process) if the Advisory Review Panel concludes that problematic behavior (defined in section A of Progressive Discipline and Due Process) is both serious and resistant to change.
-After the intern is notified in writing of a recommendation to terminate from the internship, s/he may choose to appeal the decision to an IU Health Center Appeals Committee (see section H of Progressive Discipline and Due Process).
+After the intern is notified in writing of a recommendation to terminate from the internship, they may choose to appeal the decision to an IU Health Center Appeals Committee (see section H of Progressive Discipline and Due Process).

 I. Miscellaneous